-Transmit to Server: This is the number of packets that are relayed from client to server.
+Transmit to Server: The number of packets that are relayed from client to server.

-Transmit Error: This is the number of packets that resulted in errors while being sent to clients.
+Transmit Error: The number of packets that resulted in errors while being sent to clients.

-Receive from Server: This is the number of packets received from server.
+Receive from Server: The number of packets received from server.

-Receive Missing Agent Option: This is the number of packets received without agent information options.
+Receive Missing Agent Option: The number of packets received without agent information options.

-Receive Missing Circuit ID: This is the number of packets received with the Circuit ID option missing.
+Receive Missing Circuit ID: The number of packets received with the Circuit ID option missing.

-Receive Missing Remote ID: This is the number of packets received with the Remote ID option missing.
+Receive Missing Remote ID: The number of packets received with the Remote ID option missing.

-Receive Bad Circuit ID: This is the number of packets whose Circuit ID option did not match known circuit ID.
+Receive Bad Circuit ID: The number of packets whose Circuit ID option did not match known Circuit ID.

-Receive Bad Remote ID: This is the number of packets whose Remote ID option did not match known Remote ID.
+Receive Bad Remote ID: The number of packets whose Remote ID option did not match known Remote ID.